Phil Carter

 Phillip Eugene Carter is an American lawyer, writer, and former officer in the United States Army.

 Carter was a founding member of Iraq and Afghanistan Veterans of America, and he also served as a principal of the Truman National Security Project.
 He was senior fellow and counsel at the Center for a New American Security, and director of the CNAS research program on the Military, Veterans & Society.
-Beginning September 2018, he served as the Director of the Personnel & Resources Program at the Homeland Security Operational Analysis Center in Washington, D.C.
-Carter now works as senior director, corporate counsel for Salesforce, supporting the company’s public sector businesses, and teaches as an adjunct professor of law at Georgetown University Law Center.
+Beginning September 2018, he served as the director of the Personnel & Resources Program at the Homeland Security Operational Analysis Center in Washington, D.C.
+Carter now works as corporate counsel for Google, supporting the company's public sector business, and teaches as an adjunct professor of law at Georgetown University Law Center.

 Education

 Carter attended the University of California, Los Angeles, earning a Bachelor's Degree there in 1997, and his Juris Doctor in 2004.
 Carter also received the Harry S. Truman Scholarship in 1996.